-The University of the Sunshine Coast Art Gallery is a space of exchange where artists, ideas and community come together.
+The University of the Sunshine Coast Art Gallery is a space where art, ideas and community come together.

 The Art Gallery is a member of University Art Museums Australia.

 The University of the Sunshine Coast Art Gallery is part of the Office of the Pro-Vice Chancellor (Global and Engagement).
 The Art Gallery has an Advisory Committee in place to advise on implementing the university’s Art Collection Operational Policy.
-Gallery operations are led by professional staff and supported by a team of volunteers.
+Art Gallery operations are led by professional staff and supported by a team of interns and volunteers.

 Vice-Chancellor's Art Advisory Committee

-The role of the Art Advisory Committee is to provide expert, balanced and diverse opinion in the implementation of the University's Art Collection—Operational Policy, and advice on the incorporation of art into our public spaces.
+The role of the Art Advisory Committee is to provide expert, balanced and diverse opinions in the implementation of the Art Collection—Operational Policy, and advice on the incorporation of art into our public spaces.

 John Mainwaring (Chair) Philanthropist and Director, Hollingdale Mainwaring Architecture

 Ferre De Deyne Philanthropist and Managing Director, Big Kart Track

 Helena Gulash Kabi Kabi Traditional Owner and principal consultant, Helena Gulash Consulting